 This week is Cherry Week in the Dahle household.
-We are neck deep in our annual cherry delivery from Handyman Tim’s beloved Uncle Tim.
-I’m working on a huge round up of all my favorite cherry recipes for you but today I’m sharing one that deserves it’s very own post.
-This cherry almond coffee cake is To Die For.
-The Peanut just sampled it and said: “Mom, this tastes even better than it smells and it SMELLS AMAZING.”
+We are neck deep in our annual cherry delivery from Handyman Tim's beloved Uncle Tim.
+You can find 30 of our favorite fresh cherry recipes right here.
+This cherry almond cinnamon streusel coffee cake is To Die For.
+The Peanut just sampled it and said: "Mom, this tastes even better than it smells and it SMELLS AMAZING."

 Warm buttery roasted almonds mixed in with cinnamon, butter, and sugar.
 All sitting on top of a thick fresh cherry filling, what could be better??